myliheik/Apu-HIKET/README.md

 ### Tabular data

 maxNDVI for all the fields in the area of interest.
 About 60,000 parcels.
+File size ~3.5M.

 Public link: [https://a3s.fi/Apu-HIKET/maxNDVI-2018.csv](https://a3s.fi/Apu-HIKET/maxNDVI-2018.csv)